Attorney client satisfaction award

 Death Benefits

 Surviving spouses, dependents, and other eligible family members can receive death benefits.
 If a loved one has passed away, you would be eligible to receive compensation on behalf of them.
-Dependents can receive all of the weekly paid benefits up to a maximum of $725 until they are no longer dependents.
+Dependents can receive all of the weekly paid income benefits up to a maximum of $725 until they are no longer dependents.
 Spouses can continue to receive benefits up to a maximum of $290,000.

 Vocational Rehabilitation